 Maine has joined a multi-state Northeast consortium to explore funding opportunities through the Department of Energy’s (DOE) Regional Clean Hydrogen Hubs initiative.
 Partners include the States of New York, Rhode Island, Connecticut, New Jersey, and Massachusetts, as well as a diverse set of public and private hydrogen ecosystem partners from across the region.

-The coalition will focus on the integration of renewables - such as onshore and offshore wind, hydropower, and solar PV - into clean hydrogen production, and the evaluation of clean hydrogen for use in transportation, including for medium and heavy- duty vehicles, heavy industry, and power generation applications or other appropriate uses consistent with decarbonization efforts in tandem with electrification.
+The Northeast Hydrogen Hub will focus on the integration of renewables - such as onshore and offshore wind, hydropower, and solar PV - into clean hydrogen production, and the evaluation of clean hydrogen for use in transportation, including for medium and heavy- duty vehicles, heavy industry, and power generation applications or other appropriate uses consistent with decarbonization efforts in tandem with electrification.

-For more information on this coalition, see the press release here.
+For more information on the Northeast Regional Clean Hydrogen Hub submission, see the press release here

-The funding opportunity is anticipated to be announced this fall, by the U.S. Department of Energy, with up to $8 billion in funding available.
-Additional information about this funding is available here.
+Award announcements are anticipated to be announced this fall, by the DOE.
+Additional information about this funding is available here

 Additional Resources: